 - Slide Decks:

-A variety of slide presentations about identity management in general and Identity Manager in particular.
+A variety of slide presentations about identity management and access governance in general and Identity Manager in particular.